rcscr/Tapestrie/README.md

 A demo of an `HtmlCrawler` has also been provided to illustrate the usage of the `Trie`.

-Searching the Linux manual (1,860 HTML pages and 21,181 unique tokens) for `computer` with `errorTolerance=2` takes 25 seconds (on an i5 processor) and will return all of these hits:
+Searching the Linux manual (1,860 HTML pages and 21,181 unique tokens) for `computer` with `errorTolerance=2` takes less than one second and will return all of these hits:

 <pre>
 [computer, computers, computerr1, compute, computed, computes, compuserve, comput, compiler, compugen, competes, compilers, computing, computation, compatgroup, computations, recomputes, minicomputer, deepcomputing]
 </pre>

-Some results, like `competes`, might seem irrelevant, but they are still acceptable matches given the `errorTolerance=2`: if you swap out the first `e` and `s` for `u` and `r` respectively, you'll have your keyword - with only two errors, as required.
+Some results, like `competes`, might seem irrelevant, but they are still acceptable matches given the `errorTolerance=2`.
+Notice that, if you swap the first `e` and `s` for `u` and `r` respectively, you'll have your keyword - with only two errors, as required.

 As you might have noticed, these results are sorted by best match, considering the following information: